Ataberk10/Applied_System_Software/main/README.md

-# The Face Recognition-Based Access Control System
+# Project description of The Face Recognition-Based Access Control System

 This is a Django-powered The Face Recognition-Based Access Control System  application that demonstrates a basic face recognition authentication system.
 Users can "log in" by presenting their face to the camera.
 The system also includes features for managing authorized identities and viewing login attempt history.
 It utilizes the InsightFace library for face detection and recognition.